 - Set the Group Name

-- Add a Comment for you internal purposes if you wish
+- Add a Comment for internal purposes as you wish.

-- And assign a colour for better visualisation
+- Assign a colour for better visual enhancement.

 - Once the group is created, a popup window will appear allowing you to add members to the newly created group.

-First you’ll need to display the groups on your relation page.
+First you’ll need to display the groups on your Relations page.
 This is done by changing the Display setting.
-The Display option is located in the menu.
+The Display option is located within the menu.
 Once you select Group , the groups will then appear.

-Groups are shown with big colourful headings.
-There are edit options that will display on the heading mouseover.
+Groups are shown with large colourful headings.
+There are edit options that will display when mousing over the heading.

-The options available for groups are managing its members and changing the information about the Group (e.g. name, colour).
+The options available for groups are for managing the members and changing the information about the Group (e.g. name, colour).

-If there are specific members within the groups that manage people, it might be useful to visualise this also.
+If there are specific members within the groups that manage relations, it might be useful to visualise this also.
 Just mouseover the member and click to the icon Edit member Assignment.

 You can change the group that the member is in and also tick the checkbox called Group Admin.
-This will display the small crown beside their avatar from now on, so you will be able to identify these users much quicker in future.
+This will display a small crown beside their avatar from now on, so you will be able to identify these users much more quickly in future.

 Using Groups in Form Sharing

-If you want to assign all members within a group, just click to this button and all members within this group will be shared to this form.
+If you want to assign all members within a group, just click this group button and the form will be shared with all members within this group.

 When you have group admins, you might want to give them additional permissions to either approve the results within their group, or manage the shares for the form.